WBQA

-WBQA is a non-commercial FM classical music radio station located at 96.7, owned by Maine Public Broadcasting Corporation and licensed to Boothbay Harbor, Maine.
+WBQA (96.7 FM) is a non-commercial classical music radio station owned by Maine Public Broadcasting Corporation and licensed to Boothbay Harbor, Maine.
 The station serves Mid Coast Maine with studios in Portland, Lewiston and Bangor.
 WBQA operates as part of the Maine Public Classical network.

 History

 The station signed on April 1, 1984, as WCME, an easy listening station owned by Bay Communications.
 WCME had news affiliations with the Associated Press and CNN.
 In 1990, the station changed to a country music format and affiliated with the Satellite Music Network.
 WCME began simulcasting with WPME (95.5 FM, now WPPI) in Topsham when it signed on in 1993; the following year, the stations changed to an oldies/classic rock format as "The Golden Eagle", with WPME becoming WXGL-FM.

 After owner Robert Cole sold WXGL-FM to Great Eastern Media in 1996, WCME went silent for several weeks in March 1997 in what WXGL staff claimed was a permanent shutdown; however, WCME returned to the air that April with a mornings-only schedule of adult contemporary music from the 1970s and 1980s while Cole put the station up for sale.
 Tryon-Seacoast Broadcasting announced its acquisition of the station shortly afterward; that June, WCME returned to full-time operation with an adult contemporary format.
 Tryon-Seacoast took control of the station in July 1998 and changed it to a simulcast of country music station WKCG (101.3 FM) on July 27; earlier that year, it had agreed to sell its Central Maine stations to Cumulus Media.
 Cumulus moved the country music format to WCTB (93.5 FM) on March 1, 1999, with "Kicks Country" continuing to simulcast on WCME.